Avis Europe: Operations

-The group's Avis-branded operations comprise over 2,900 offices in 112 countries across EMEA and Asia.
+The group's Avis-branded operations comprise over 2,900 offices in 112 countries across Europe, the Middle East and Africa and Asia.
 Of these, franchisees operate by licence in 99 nations, while Avis Europe has directly owned and operated subsidiaries in the remaining thirteen (mostly in Western Europe).

 The group has Budget-branded operations at over 900 sites in 66 countries across EMEA (Avis Budget Group operates Budget in Asia).
 All of these are franchised except for those in Austria, Switzerland, France and the United Kingdom.